- Causes Of Headache

 - CT Scan helps detect any tumors, aneurysms, neurological problems, or abnormalities in the brain

-- Spinal tap or lumbar puncture is usually recommended to diagnose underlying medical conditions
+- Spinal tap or lumbar puncture is usually recommended to diagnose underlying medical conditions like meningitis and encephalitis

 Treatment for headaches also depends on what is causing them.

 - Type and extent of the headache

 - Child’s tolerance to specific drugs, therapies, and changes in lifestyle